A multimodal stress detection dataset with facial expressions and physiological signals: Technical validation

-Figure \ref{fig:stacked} shows the overall stress level of the students performing different tasks based on participants' feedback.
-For example, the overall stress level of delivering a presentation was higher compared to the other tasks.
-In addition, the stress level of preparing for a presentation showed similar results to taking a test for the participants.
+Figure \ref{fig:stacked} shows the overall stress level of the students S7-S30 performing different tasks based on participants' feedback.
+For example, the overall stress level in delivering a presentation was higher than in the other tasks.
+The stress level of the task in the presentation had a peak exactly in the middle of the presentation, compared to reading and IQ tests, where the overall stress level of the subjects increased while reaching the end of the task.
+In addition, the stress level during preparation for a presentation showed similar results to those of taking a test for the participants.